Omprasad-BL/Omprasad-BL/README.md

 - 🌱 I’m currently  FullStack Java
 - 💞️ I’m looking to collaborate on Web
 - 📫 reach me @ omprasadbl@gmail.com
-- Status Of knowledge HTML5 CSS3 Javascript Java Mysql
+- Status Of knowledge HTML5, CSS3, Javascript, Java, Mysql

 <!---
 Omprasad-BL/Omprasad-BL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.